Automotive lighting: Sequential turn signals

-Turn signal color
+Turn signal colour

 This Mercedes-Benz ML-Class has a US-spec red left rear turn signal and an international-spec amber right one.

 Until the early 1960s, most front turn signals worldwide emitted white light and most rear turn signals emitted red light.
 The American auto industry voluntarily adopted amber front turn signals for most vehicles beginning in the 1963 model year, though the advent of amber signals was accompanied by legal stumbles in some states and front turn signals were still legally permitted to emit white light until FMVSS 108 took effect for the 1968 model year, whereupon amber became the only permissible front turn-signal colour.
 Currently, most countries outside the United States and Canada require that all front, side and rear turn signals produce amber light.

 The Honda Ridgeline was built with amber rear turn signals from 2006 to 2008 and red ones from 2009 to 2014.